 c.
 Factor - The columns under this heading are the rotated factors that have been extracted.
 As you can see by the footnote provided by SPSS (a.), three factors were extracted (the three factors that we requested).
 These are the factors that analysts are most interested in and try to name.
 For example, the first factor might be called "instructor competence" because items like "instructor well prepare" and "instructor competence" load highly on it.
 The second factor might be called "relating to students" because items like "instructor is sensitive to students" and "instructor allows me to ask questions" load highly on it.
 The third factor has to do with comparisons to other instructors and courses.

 The table below is from another run of the factor analysis program shown above, except with a promax rotation.
 We have included it here to show how different the rotated solutions can be, and to better illustrate what is meant by simple structure.
 As you can see with an oblique rotation, such as a promax rotation, the factors are permitted to be correlated with one another.
 With an orthogonal rotation, such as the varimax shown above, the factors are not permitted to be correlated (they are orthogonal to one another).
 Oblique rotations, such as promax, produce both factor pattern and factor structure matrices.
 For orthogonal rotations, such as varimax and equimax, the factor structure and the factor pattern matrices are the same.
-The factor structure matrix represents the correlations between the variables and the factors and is often called the factor loading matrix.
-The factor pattern matrix represents the linear combination of the variables.
+The factor structure matrix represents the correlations between the variables and the factors.
+The factor pattern matrix contain the coefficients for the linear combination of the variables.

 The table below indicates that the rotation done is an oblique rotation.
 If an orthogonal rotation had been done (like the varimax rotation shown above), this table would not appear in the output because the correlations between the factors are set to 0.
 Here, you can see that the factors are highly correlated.